tanvim-18/student/_posts/2023-08-21-GitHub_Pages.md

 title: GitHub Pages
 description: Build your first Blog.
 This will help us communicate results.
 type: plans
-courses: { csse: {week: 1}, compsci: {week: 1, categories: [4.A]}, csa: {week: 0} }
+courses: { csse: {week: 1}, compsci: {week: 1, categories: [4.A]}, csa: {week: 1} }
 categories: [C1.4]
 ---

-### PBL Sprint 0 / Week 0
+### Week 1 Plans
-Learning outcome.
-Building a personal and running GitHub Pages.
-- Monday: Live review of Tools and GitHub.
-- Tuesday through Thursday: Tech Talks and work.
-- Wednesday: Code, Code, Coding
+This week we went over many different things:
+- Our main important thing was to start customizing the homepage of our blog pages.
+We started off with adding in our about me free form picture, adding in the tools that we installed, along with some of the problems that we encountered.
+We also changed the theme of our blog pages by modifying the _config.yml file.
+We then presented this with our partners.